wbryceangell/AnnotatedJS/README.md

 }
 ```

-`@Inject` accepts two different types of arguments: a symbol or a class.
-The `StorageService` class above uses a Symbol to get the `Storage` instance.
+`@Inject` accepts two different types of arguments: a string or a class.
+The `StorageService` class above uses a string to get the `Storage` instance.
 The `StorageController` class uses the `StorageService` class as the injection argument.

 ## Router